 Risk management is currently undergoing a transformation from traditional strategies to ones that are highly data-driven and meticulous in approach.

-This transformation is helping banks, lenders and other financial institutions avoid fraud and risky investments — however, it’s also bloating the costs of regulatory compliance and potentially steering lenders away from investments with risks levels that can’t be quantified by traditional analytical techniques.
+This transformation is helping banks, lenders and other financial institutions avoid fraud and risky investments.
+However, it’s also bloating the costs of regulatory compliance and potentially steering lenders away from investments with some risk levels.

 Artificial intelligence and machine learning may provide a way out for the industry.
-The tech’s ability to work with unconventional data types — like written information — allows it to effectively automate processes that were previously impossible to automate.
+The tech’s ability to work with unconventional data types lets it automate processes that were previously impossible to automate.

 It also enables companies to more accurately identify high- and low-risk lending opportunities, even when traditional data isn’t available.